Differentiable Contact Dynamics for Stable Object Placement Under Geometric Uncertainties: Related Work

 Differentiable physical models have been shown to be useful in estimating the uncertain parameters~\cite{li2019learning,mitrano2023focused,le2023differentiable}; the discrepancy between the model prediction and the observation is minimized using the gradients.
 We take a similar approach in the context of rigid-body contact dynamics.

 To estimate the uncertain geometry, we need the gradients of contact forces with respect to the uncertain geometric parameters.
 Prior differentiable rigid-body simulators do not provide this capability~\cite{avila2018end,heiden2021neuralsim,degrave2019differentiable,qiao2020scalable,qiao2021efficient,werling2021fast,geilinger2020add,howell2022dojo}.
-Lee~\etal proposes a contact feature that is differentiable \wrt the object pose~\cite{lee2023uncertain}; a differentiable contact feature is an important intermediary step, but the feature itself does not suffice to predict the contact force.
-We prototyped the gradients with respect to the uncertain geometric parameters on top of the Jade simulator~\cite{yang2024jade}.
+Lee~\etal propose a contact feature that is differentiable \wrt the object pose~\cite{lee2023uncertain}; a differentiable contact feature is an important intermediary step, but the feature itself does not suffice to predict the contact force.
+We derived and implemented the gradients of contact forces with respect to the uncertain geometric parameters on top of the Jade simulator~\cite{yang2024jade}.